elliottdehn/impulse/README.md

 7. Test my code effectively
 8. Deliver usable functionality frequently
 9. Springboard off of what I learn to create a more complicated project (Memebox)
+10. Exercise some creative muscles by making the application visually appealing through a mixture of animations and visual design.

 # MVP Design Considerations
 I would like to be able to: